zjelev/Mini/README.md

 # BigBlueUsers
+Automating rake commands for creating users in BigBlueButton with Greenlight and sending e-mails.
 From txt files with user names and emails generate commands for creating these users in BigBluButton server and informing them about that.
 If these is a file ..\Input.txt the program takes the names and emails from it and creates 2 files in the parent directory:
 ..\CreateUsers.txt : for coping in the console of BBB server.